wxWidgets/wxWidgets/docs/osx/install.md

 * The source code for the samples is in wxWidgets/samples
 * The source code for the demos is in wxWidgets/demos

-More information about building on OS X is available in the wxWiki.
+More information about building on macOS is available in the wxWiki.
 Here are two useful links
   * https://wiki.wxwidgets.org/Guides_%26_Tutorials
   * https://wiki.wxwidgets.org/Development:_wxMac